NOW

 That said, I *have* managed to revise this “NOW” page a few times over the years, but it’s high-time (July 2022) I pecked an update that halfway reflects my World TODAY.

 As my TravelnLass site rarely reflects real time, this page is the most up-to-date snapshot of where I currently am on the Planet – usually in my beloved Cuenca, Ecuador these days.
-But (as evidenced by the slew of 30-odd countries that I’ve visited since leaving my native land 10 years ago), at any given moment I may well hop off to… most recently Ethiopia, Uganda and Rwanda (January 2020 – I barely made it back into Ecuador before they closed the borders due to covid!), along with Spain and Italy just last April.
-Or Cuba, or Easter Island or Japan or Turkey, or, or, or…
+But (as evidenced by the slew of 30-odd countries that I’ve visited since leaving my native land 14+ years ago), at any given moment I may well head off for a spin around… most recently London, Belgium and Ireland.
+Else hop on over to Ethiopia, Uganda and Rwanda (January 2020 – I barely made it back into Ecuador before they closed the borders due to “The Unpleasantness”), or Cuba, or Easter Island or Japan or Turkey, or, or, or…

 Travel Dreams